michaelddeming/ds-algo-python/chapter_6/ch6_notes.md

         3. Q.first(): Return a reference to the element at the front of the queue Q, without removing it; an error occurs if the queue is empty.
         4. Q.is_empty(): Return True if queue Q does not contain any elements.
         5. len(Q): Return the number of elements in the queue Q; in Python, we implement this with the special method ```__len__```.

+---

+## 6.3: Double-Ended Queues aka Deque ("Deck")

+- Deque: a queue-like data structure that supports insertion and deletion at both the front and the back of the queue.

+    - Examples:
+        1.
+        2.

+    - The deque ADT is defined so that deque D supports the following methods:
+        1. D.add_first(e): Add element e to the front of the deque D.
+        2. D.add_last(e): Add element e to the back of the deque D.
+        3. D.delete_first(): Remove and return the first element from the deque D; an error occurs if the deque is empty.
+        4. D.delete_last(): Remove and return the last element from the deque D; an error occurs if teh deque is empty.
+        --> Additionally, the deque ADT will include the following accessors:
+        5. D.frist(): Return (but do not remove) the first element of the deque D; an error occurs if the duque is empty.
+        6. D.last(): Return (but do not remove) the last element of the deque D; an error occurs if the duque is empty.
+        7. D.is_empty(): Return True if the deque D does not contain any elements.
+        8. len(D): Return the number of elements in deque D; in Python, we implemenet this with the special method ```__len__```.